mechatroner/vscode_rainbow_csv/README.md

 |TSV           | \t (TAB)  | NO                                              | .tsv, .tab  |
 |CSV (semicolon) | ; (semicolon)  | YES                                              | |
 |CSV (pipe)    | &#124; (pipe)  | NO                                              | |

+#### Content-based separator autodetection
+Rainbow CSV will run spreadsheet autodetection algorithm for all "Plain Text" files.
+In most cases this is a very cheap operation because autodetection would stop after checking only 1-2 topmost lines.
+You can adjust autodetection parameters or disable it in Rainbow CSV extension settings section.

 #### CSVLint consistency check